 POSITION YOUR STENCIL

-If your tile stencil has registration marks (repeat parts of the pattern for repositioning) cover these up with some masking tape.
-These repeat markers are used when stencilling a flat flush surface, you won’t need these if you’re stencilling flags or tiles.
+If you bought one of our Faux-Tile Stencils it will have registration marks (repeat parts of the pattern for repositioning) cover these up with some masking tape if you are stencilling slabs.
+These repeat markers are used when stencilling a flat flush surface, better for stencilling non-slabbed patios.

 Here we go, time for the best part...stencilling!
 We used left over Ronseal Garden Paint (Charcoal Grey) for the stencilling.
 Total freebie money saver!